programminghistorian/ph-submissions/lessons/fetch-and-parse-data-with-openrefine.md

 The preview should display the HTML source of the Jython home page, this is an HTTP GET request as in previous fetch examples.
 Notice that similar to opening and reading a text file with Python, `urlopen()` returns a file-like object that must be `read()` into a string.
-The URL could be replaced with `value` to construct a query similar to the fetch used in *Example 2*.
+The URL could be replaced with cell variables to construct a query similar to the fetch used in *Example 2*.

 ## POST Request

 Urllib2 will automatically send a POST if data is added to the request object.
 For example, [Text Processing](http://text-processing.com/) provides natural language processing APIs based on [Python NLTK](http://www.nltk.org/).
 The documentation for the [Sentiment Analysis service](http://text-processing.com/docs/sentiment.html) provides a base URL and the name of the key used for the data to be analyzed.
-No authentication is required and 1,000 calls per day are free (as of April 2017).
+No authentication is required and 1,000 calls per day are free for non-commercial use.[^use]

 This type of API is often demonstrated using [curl](https://curl.haxx.se/) on the commandline.
 Text Processing gives the example `curl -d "text=great" http://text-processing.com/api/sentiment/` which can be recreated in Jython to test the service.
-Building on the GET expression above, the POST data is added as the second parameter of *urlopen*, thus the request will be in the form `urllib2.urlopen(url,data)`.
+Building on the GET expression above, the POST data is added as the second parameter of *urlopen*, thus the request will be in the form `urllib2.urlopen(url, data)`.
 Type this script into the expression window:

 ```